best backgammon applications

 2 — Nextgammon (Best Overall Backgammon App)

+Nextgammon also offers free deep analysis on every game you play and features an academy section filled with excellent articles and tips to help you improve.
 The app experience is smooth and mirrors the desktop version closely.
 There are daily tournaments, rankings, and options to play both for free and for money.
-Overall, Nextgammon provides everything a backgammon player needs in a safe and competitive environment.

-Backgammon Rules Ranking: 9.8/10
+Backgammon Rules Rating: 9.8/10

-Check out our full review of Nextgamon:
+Check out our full review of Nextgammon:

 3 — XG Mobile (Best App for Learning & Analysis)